Nanmadaw Me Nu: Chief queen

-Prince Sagaing became the seventh king of the Konbaung dynasty, on 7 June 1819, making Me Nu his chief queen and given the title of Thiri Pavara Mahayazeinda Yadana Dewi.
-Her husband also given the title of "Thadoe Minhla Kyawhtin" and granted the appanage of Salin to her brother, Maung O.
+Prince Sagaing became the seventh king of the Konbaung dynasty, on 7 June 1819, making Me Nu his chief queen and giving her the title of Thiri Pavara Mahayazeinda Yadana Dewi.
+Her husband also gave the title of "Thado Minhla Kyawhtin" and granted the appanage of Salin to her brother, Maung O.

-Me Nu had three children with Bagyidaw.
-Their eldest daughter died at young and their son, the Prince of Palaing, died in April 1804 at age 10 due to chickenpox.
+Me Nu had three children by Bagyidaw.
+Their eldest daughter died young and their son, the Prince of Palaing, died in April 1804 at age 10 due to chickenpox.
 Their remaining daughter, Princess Supayagale, became Queen Hsinbyumashin; she was the wife of King Mindon and mother of Burma's last queen, Supayalat.

 Increasing power and downfall

-Bagyidaw favored Me Nu, she rise to power in the court.
+Bagyidaw favored Me Nu, and she rose to power in the court.
 Together with the king, she sat on the throne and arranged the court affairs.
 Alongside her brother and General Maha Bandula, she advocated for war with the British.

 General Maha Bandula died in Danubyu, and the British troops occupied the Yandabo, 40 miles from the royal capital.
 The Treaty of Yandabo was signed on 24 February 1826 which ended the First Anglo-Burmese War (1824–1826).
 Due to the defeat of the war, 1 billion Burmese kyats of compensation had to be paid.
 Lacking money, Me Nu sold her jewelries and paid the first installment of compensation.

 After the disastrous First Anglo-Burmese War (1824–1826) left the country crippled, Bagyidaw became increasingly reclusive, afflicted by bouts of depression and could not handle the administration of the state.
 Me Nu and Maung O became the de facto rulers of the country, and they were much feared due to their tyrannical policies.
+She was granted Toungoo (Taungoo) as an appanage on 24 May 1827.

 In February 1837, Crown Prince Tharrawaddy, brother of Bagyidaw, raised a rebellion.
-By April he had forced Bagyidaw to abdicate in his favor.
+By the end of April, he had forced Bagyidaw to abdicate in his favor.
 Tharrawaddy put his brother under house arrest and sentenced to death Me Nu and her brother.
+On 12 May 1840, the queen was executed by drowning.
+Her brother Maung O, his wife, and their two children, as well as her entire inner circle, were also executed.